 Is Dairy Bad for You?

 In a recently published review article in The New England Journal of Medicine, Dr. Walter Willet and his colleagues detail possible negative health outcomes of consuming dairy products.
-At first glance, this article appears to be like any other scientific review, but upon close examination, the paper contains a lot of overstating of the science, and what we call in research ‘fallacious arguments’ – arguments that are deceptive and appear convincing, but lack scientific rigor.
-This article is an excellent example of strategically skewed science, often with the goal of pushing the personal agenda of the researchers.
+At first glance, this article appears to be like any other scientific review.
+But, upon close examination, the paper contains a lot of overstating of the science.
+Using what we call in research ‘fallacious arguments’.
+Arguments that are deceptive and appear convincing – but lack scientific rigor.
+This article is an excellent example of strategically skewed science.
+Often with the goal of pushing the personal agenda of the researchers.

 Bias – Why it Matters in Science

-Dietitians are scientists.
-We all have Bachelors of Science, and many of us go on to get our masters or PhDs, or contribute in research.
-Part of being a good researcher is reflecting on your personal bias, and most importantly, getting another group of scientists, those that would be MOST critical to your arguments, to review and explore your research.
-It shocks me that a peer reviewed, reputable journal would publish this review – and frankly – I’m looking forward to the published rebuttals that are undoubtedly going to happen.
+Registered dietitians are scientists.
+We all have Bachelors of Science.
+Many of us go on to get our masters or PhDs, or contribute in research.
+Part of being a good researcher is reflecting on your personal bias.
+And most importantly, getting another group of scientists, those that would be MOST critical to your arguments, to review and explore your research.
+It shocks me that a peer reviewed, reputable journal would publish this review.
+And frankly – I’m looking forward to the published rebuttals that are undoubtedly going to happen.

-Being a scientist requires being open to where you have your blinders up – your personal biases and working to filter your work through a lens that is neutral, or even opposing.
-At Ignite Nutrition, we look at everything through the lens of gut health and pull in our experienced colleagues when we need another opinion – and a lot of times we do!
+Being a scientist requires being open to where you have your blinders up – your personal biases.
+And working to filter your work through a lens that is neutral, or even opposing.
+At Ignite Nutrition, we look at everything through the lens of gut health.
+We pull in our experienced colleagues when we need another opinion – and a lot of times we do!
 We can’t possibly know everything, and there are times when our biases inevitably get in the way.
 The difference is flexibility and the ability to take a step back and reflect upon them.

-This article lacks a strong peer review, and frankly, pushes a particular view, rather than an article that weighs evidence and draws conclusions based on all the data.
+This article lacks a strong peer review.
+It frankly, pushes a particular view.
+Rather than an article that weighs evidence and draws conclusions based on all the data.
 Is there some evidence to support their take?
 Sure.
 But – what about the mountain of evidence assessing dairy consumption and benefits to health?
 A good scientific review not only looks at all the evidence but identifies limitations (on both sides).
 This paper basically ignores it.
 So, let’s jump into some of those arguments.

 The Shaky (At Best) Evidence

-For example, the authors start the paper by suggesting bone fracture incidence is linked to dairy consumption through correlative data, when in fact there are many strong meta-analyses to confirm that foods high in calcium, protein, and vitamin D (like dairy) appear to be preventative for good bone health.
-Dr. René Rizzoli provides an excellent meta-analysis of the current literature on calcium, vitamin D, and bone health which can be found here.
+For example, the authors start the paper by suggesting bone fracture incidence is linked to dairy consumption through correlative data.
+When in fact, there are many strong meta-analyses to confirm that foods high in calcium, protein, and vitamin D (like dairy) appear to be supportive of good bone health.
+Dr. René Rizzoli provides an excellent meta-analysis of the current literature on calcium, vitamin D, and bone health. which can be found here.
 The compiled research shows that dairy products (due to their specific nutrient content) are related to reduced fracture risk and overall improved bone health.

 When it comes to nutrition research studies, nutrition science is one of the hardest things to research, and research well.
 In fact, no matter where you look, you will find data seemingly in conflict with other published research.
 It’s normal and expected – because we cannot control for every variable in someone’s lifestyle.
 What we want to understand is, over time, which way does the cumulative evidence lean?
-This particular paper pulls only the studies that support their conclusion and ignores the mountain of evidence to suggest the opposite – a BIG red flag.
+This particular paper pulls only the studies that support their conclusion.
+It ignores the mountain of evidence to suggest the opposite.
+A BIG red flag.